Pravz-149/predict-AQI/README.md

 App Working Process(https://pravz-149-predict-aqi-app-1yu5zc.streamlit.app/):
 1. User selects a date or manually enters pollutant concentrations.
-2. If a date is selected, the app retrieves the corresponding AQI category and recommends precautions.
+2. If the date selected is in DB, the app retrieves the corresponding AQI category and recommends precautions.
-3. If no date is selected, the user can input pollutant concentrations manually.
+3. If the date selected doesn't exist in DB, the user can input pollutant concentrations manually.
 4. The app calculates the AQI and displays the category along with precautions.
 5. The forecasted data is presented to the user, allowing them to plan activities accordingly.